jcontrerasleyton/flight-prediction-api/README.md

 ---

+## More information

-See [DOC](doc/README.md) for more details of Assumptions, Model and Arquitecture.
+See [Doc](doc/README.md) for more details of Assumptions, Model and Arquitecture.

 See [Latency](latency/README.md) for more details of latency stress test.